Chiskuare/BacCalculator/BacCal_Version1.0/README.md

-BacCal is a calculator tool for viral titer calculations.
+BacCal is a calculator tool for viral titer calculations (only for Windows).